martin-skuthan/travel-app-rest-api/README.md

 * Swagger

 ## Features
-* **Getting travel attracions(GET method)** - Application allows users to get list of all records from database, or one specific record according to provided id.
+* **Getting travel attracions(GET method)** - Application allows users to get list of all records from database, or one specific record according to provided id in JSON format.

   * Instruction:<br>
   **Endpoint:** http://localhost:8080/api/attractions <br>